geek-kb/k8s_security/docs/attack_vectors/exposed_dashboard.md

 ---
-sidebar_position: 8
+sidebar_position: 3
 title: "Exposed Kubernetes Dashboard"
 description: "How an exposed and over-privileged Kubernetes Dashboard can become an entry point for full cluster compromise."
 ---

 # Exposed Kubernetes Dashboard

-The Kubernetes Dashboard is a web-based UI for managing workloads and cluster resources.
-While useful for development and troubleshooting, it can pose a serious security risk if exposed without proper network controls, authentication, and access restrictions.
+The Kubernetes Dashboard is a web-based interface for managing cluster resources and workloads.
+While helpful for development and debugging, an exposed and misconfigured Dashboard can allow attackers to gain administrative control over the entire cluster.

-This article explores how multiple misconfigurations can align to expose the Dashboard and allow an attacker to gain full control over the cluster.
+This article explores how multiple misconfigurations can align to turn the Dashboard into a critical attack vector.

 ---

-## Background

-In secure Kubernetes clusters, the Dashboard should not be accessible from the public internet, should require authentication, and should not be bound to a high-privilege service account.
-However, in misconfigured environments—especially development or test clusters—it is possible for all of these protections to be missing.

-This scenario outlines a chain of misconfigurations that, when combined, lead to full cluster compromise.

----

-## Common Misconfigurations

-The following conditions must be present for the Dashboard to be exploitable:

-- The Dashboard is accessible externally through a public IP or port.
-- Authentication is disabled or bypassed.
-- The Dashboard's service account is bound to a high-privilege ClusterRole, such as `cluster-admin`.
-- Network-level controls (e.g., firewall rules or security groups) allow external access to the exposed port.

-Any one of these in isolation may not result in a successful exploit.
-Together, they enable full administrative access to the cluster.

----

-## Exploitation Walkthrough
+## Exploitation Steps: Full Cluster Compromise via Dashboard

-### Step 1: Access the Dashboard
+### 1. Discover the Exposed Dashboard

-The attacker identifies a publicly exposed Kubernetes Dashboard through port scanning, misconfigured Ingress, or a LoadBalancer service.
+The attacker scans for publicly accessible services and identifies the Kubernetes Dashboard exposed over HTTP or via a misconfigured Ingress or LoadBalancer:

-For example:

 ```
 http://<public-ip>:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 ```

-If no authentication is required, the attacker gains direct access to the UI.
+If no authentication is required, the attacker gains direct access to the Dashboard UI.

-### Step 2: Explore Available Actions
+### 2. Enumerate Available Capabilities

-Once inside the Dashboard, the attacker tests for permissions such as:
+Within the Dashboard, the attacker checks whether they can:

-- Viewing namespaces, secrets, pods, and deployments
+- View secrets, namespaces, pods, and deployments
-- Creating new resources
+- Create new pods or services
-- Executing commands inside running pods
+- Execute commands in running containers

-If the Dashboard is using a service account with `cluster-admin` permissions, all of these actions are allowed.
+If the Dashboard is bound to a service account with `cluster-admin` privileges, all of these actions will be permitted.

-### Step 3: Deploy a Privileged Pod
+### 3. Deploy a Privileged Pod

-The attacker uses the Dashboard’s resource creation feature to deploy a pod with host-level access:
+The attacker uses the Dashboard UI to create a pod with elevated access:

 ```yaml
 apiVersion: v1